ASEE Executive Committee Meeting

 Joanna Bartell is a Communication Instructor with the College of Engineering at the University of South Florida.
 She received her B.A. in liberal arts from Wilkes Honors College in Jupiter, Florida, and her M.A. and Ph.D. degrees in Communication from the University of South Florida.
 She joined USF’s College of Engineering in 2018 to lead the College’s integrated communication program.
 Bartell has extensive experience teaching media studies, persuasion and propaganda, health communication, interpersonal communication, and public speaking.
 Her research interests are focused in medical discourse, mediated discourse, persuasion and argumentation, and pedagogical practices.

 Free ticketed event

-The workshop will be structured into two parts (see Detailed Session Plan below).
+The workshop will be structured into two parts.
 The first part will last approximately 80 minutes and focus on an interactive session presenting and reflecting in small groups on research-based practices from a collaborative inquiry retreat held with current and former engineering education CAREER awardees and from surveys sent to early career faculty in engineering education across the U.S in March 2019.
-The topics will center around three areas: What makes a good CAREER proposal; Tips and advice that prior awardees wished they had known wh ... (continued)
+The topics will center around three areas: What makes a good CAREER proposal; Are participants ready to apply for a CAREER award; and Resources for applicants.
+The learning ... (continued)

 Dr. Allison Godwin